 Arkansas State University-Newport awards scholarships through the Scholarship Committee.
-Information about scholarships may be obtained by contacting the Coordinator of Student Services at Arkansas State University-Newport.
+Information about scholarships may be obtained by contacting Student Services at Arkansas State University-Newport.
 Types of scholarships available to outstanding students at Arkansas State University-Newport include the following: